MariuszMackowski/LOL-Vision-challange/README.md

-# LOL Vision Challange by esportsLABgg
+# LOL Vision Challenge by esportsLABgg

 ## Task Details
 Main task is to write a script, which takes as input screens taken from League of Legends game replays, and